RyanZhang-64/RyanZhang-64/README.md

 - 🌱 I’m currently learning Altera Quartus Prime, ReactJS and Hinduism
 - 📫 How to reach me: zyanrhang@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I founded a web design company when I was 8
+- ⚡ Fun fact: I founded a web design company when I was 8, it did very badly

 <!---
 RyanZhang-64/RyanZhang-64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.